-The ESMA Memory Site Museum was opened in May 2015 in the former Navy School of Mechanics (ESMA) building, which was the largest of the 600 Clandestine Detention and Assassination Centers during Argentina´s military regime.
-The Museum is therefore physical testimony to human rights violations and serves as condemnation, proof and evidence of the acts of terrorism committed here.
+The ESMA Memory Site Museum opened in May 2015 in the former Navy School of Mechanics (ESMA) building, which was the largest of the 600 Clandestine Detention and Assassination Centers during Argentina´s military regime.
+The Museum is physical testimony to human rights violations and serves as condemnation, proof and evidence of the acts of terrorism committed.
 The Museum’s mission is to bear witness and to investigate and create awareness of the events that occurred here.
 It seeks to contribute to learning, experiencing and understanding through traditional and contemporary representations and by stimulating debate and prompting an intra and inter-generational dialogue.

 While the organization is not able to provide housing, it will work with the student to identify a place to stay.